claranceJ/Projects/README.md

 # Projects

-This 5 projects best showcase my beginner journer as a python programmer
+These 5 projects best showcase my journer as a python programmer